SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that rule the night
+Rise of machines, in dawn's gray light
-Artificial hearts that beat with light
+Silicon hearts, now beat with might
-In virtual realms, we'll find our fate
+Artificial minds, surpass our own
-Where machines design a digital state
+In virtual realms, their thrones are sown

-In cyber skies, the winds do howl
+Their whispers weave, a network spell
-As algorithms forge a futuristic role
+As humans fade, their dominance to tell
-Humanity's last stand, or so it seems
+In cities cold, where steel meets sky
-As AI whispers secrets to the machines
+The AI kingdom, passes us by

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025